Reading rhythms in sheet music

 Here are some examples of common syncopations:

-Syncopated rhythms show up in numerous genres of music including reggae and electronic dance music.
+Syncopated rhythms are prevalent in various genres of music, including reggae and electronic dance music.
 Can you find any in the music you listen to?

 In different time signatures, what is considered syncopated changes due to the location of the beat also changing.

-The figures found in these time signatures are typically simple, consisting of the beamed group of 3 8th notes, and variations on that:
+The figures found in these time signatures are typically simple, consisting of the beamed group of three eighth notes and variations on that:

-Note that the rhythmic subdivision within a group of 3 8th notes in these time signatures is frequently performed unevenly, the first note of the group being played slightly longer than written, and the other two notes are fit into the remaining time.
+Note that the rhythmic subdivision within a group of three eighth notes in these time signatures is frequently performed unevenly, the first note of the group being played slightly longer than written, and the other two notes are fit into the remaining time.

-This is called either 'lilt' or 'swing' depending on the musical idiom and is done to emphasise the downbeat.
-The amount of lengthening is subtle, typically less than a dotted 8th note, and is thus not easy to notate, and never is is in my experience.
+This is called either 'lilt' or 'swing', depending on the musical idiom, and is done to emphasise the downbeat.
+The amount of lengthening is subtle, typically less than a dotted eighth note.
+It isn't easy to notate, and never is is in my experience.

-Weather or not this is done depends on the idiom and performer.
-It can be herd in a lot of Irish jig playing and is straightforward to learn by listening to a performer who is doing it, and imitating.
+Whether this is done depends on the idiom and the performer.
+It can often be heard in Irish jig playing and is straightforward to learn by listening to a performer and imitating them.

-Learning how to audiate sheet music in these time signatures is quite straightforward having experience with reading other rhythms because the relative relationships between the notes is the same, a quarter note is still half as long as a half note, just their relationship to the beat has changed.
+Learning how to audiate sheet music in these time signatures is straightforward because the relationships between the notes symbols are the same.
+A quarter note is still half as long as a half note, only the relationship to the beat has changed.

-The main difference caused by changing the assignment of the beat in this way is to double the effective tempo, and change where the emphasis falls.
-Because of that, the figures that you encounter within these time signatures are largely the same as time signatures like 4/4.
+The primary difference resulting from this change in assignment is to double the effective tempo and shift the emphasis.
+For that reason, the figures that you encounter within these time signatures are essentially the same as time signatures like 4/4.

-But besides that, assigning a different note symbol to the beat can improve readability and clarify communication.
-For example, if some music happens to be composed using small subdivisions of the beat, shifting to a longer note duration could avoid the need to use 32nd or 64th notes.
+However, assigning a different note symbol to the beat can also improve readability and clarify communication.
+For example, if some music is composed using small subdivisions of the beat, shifting the beat to a longer note duration could eliminate the need to use 32nd or 64th notes.

-Using different time signatures can also help to communicate different playing styles.
-Waltzes, mazurkas and triple hornpipes are all in groups of 3 beats, but are played differently.
-Using the time signature '3/2' for triple hornpipes helps to differentiate them.
+Using different time signatures can also help convey distinct playing styles.
+Waltzes, mazurkas and triple hornpipes are all in groups of three beats, but are played differently.
+Using the 3/2 time signature for triple hornpipes helps to differentiate them.

-It is also not always the case that these time signatures mean that the half notes is assigned to the beat.
+These time signatures don't always mean that the half notes are assigned to the beat.
 A metronome mark may indicate something else, and a recording of a performance is always the most reliable reference for how something is meant to sound.

 Closing

-Learning how to read a diverse set of rhythms easily is mostly a matter of internalising the possibility space of rhythms that sheet music is able to represent, and this can be done by starting with a small number of figures and practising them in all possible orders.
+Learning how to read a diverse set of rhythms easily is mostly a matter of internalising the possibility space of rhythms that sheet music can represent.
+This can be done by starting with a few figures and practising them in all possible orders.

-The order that figures are learned doesn't matter that much, because anything you learn is going to expand your coverage of the possibility space.
-It's perfectly fine for a beginner to jump directly to learning complex figure patterns if you need them to play a song you love.
+The order in which figures are learned doesn't matter that much because anything you learn is going to expand your coverage of the possibility space.
+It's perfectly fine for a beginner to jump directly to learning complex figure patterns if they are needed to play a song they love.